UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 - UAB's games this year have gone over the total in four out of 10 opportunities (40%).

-- UAB is 6-1 against the spread and 6-2 overall in games when it scores more than 23.2 points.
+- UAB is 6-1 against the spread and 6-2 overall this season when the team scores more than 23.2 points.

-- UAB is 5-1 against the spread and 5-2 overall when the team amasses more than 339.9 yards.
+- UAB is 5-1 against the spread and 5-2 overall when the team totals more than 339.9 yards.

-- The Blazers have turned the ball over 15 times this season, two more turnovers than the Miners have forced (13).

 - Find the latest spread and moneyline odds for UAB at SISportsbook.